-- russet potatoes (about 1/2 a medium potato per person)
+- 2 medium to large-sized russet potatoes (about 1/2 a potato per serving)

-- salt and pepper for roasting the potatoes and brussel sprouts
+- salt and pepper for roasting the potatoes and brussels sprouts

-- olive oil cooking spray for roasting the brussel sprouts
+- olive or avocado oil cooking spray for roasting the brussels sprout

-- Add all ingredients to a container and either shake or whisk vigorously, or add to a small blender cup and process to combine.
+- To make the dressing, add all ingredients to a container and either shake or whisk vigorously or add to a small blender cup and process to combine.

 To Make the Roasted Potatoes and Brussel Sprouts

 - Pre-heat the oven to 400 degrees.

 - Line two baking pans with silicone baking mats or parchment paper.

 - Cut the ends of the brussel sprouts and cut them in half, place on one of the pans.

 - Cut the potatoes into small cubes and place on the other baking pan.

 - Spray the brussels sprouts with a light coating of olive oil or avocado oil cooking spray or drizzle with about 1/4 tsp olive oil.